Maserati Levante SUV - Engines, drive & performance

 In Sport mode, the accelerator becomes more responsive and the exhaust gets louder.
 A second click of the ‘Sport’ lowers and stiffens the suspension for the best possible handling on the kind of smooth, twisty open roads more commonly found in southern Europe than the British countryside.

 Do note that the update Maserati gave the Levante in 2017 saw its hydraulic power steering setup replaced with an electronic one.
 While this configuration may bring incremental improvements in terms of economy, it also robs the Levante of much of its steering feel – an area where it previously impressed.

-The Levante was initially only offered with a diesel engine, but Maserati has since had a change of heart and is soon to give UK buyers the option of the Levante S, which comes with a twin-turbo V6 3.0-litre petrol engine.
-This produces 424bhp and gets the car from 0-62mph in just 5.2 seconds.
+The Levante was initially only offered with a diesel engine, but Maserati has since had a change of heart and now only sells its SUV with powerful petrol engines.
+The Levante S comes with a twin-turbo V6 3.0-litre petrol engine, which produces 424bhp and gets the car from 0-62mph in just 5.2 seconds.

 The V6 engine found in the Levante S was developed in conjunction with sister brand Ferrari.
 It accelerates rapidly, sounds appealing under acceleration and works well with the eight-speed automatic gearbox.
 It is, however, a little coarse at idle, and does not represent the slam dunk one might have expected it to.

 If that’s not quick enough, there’s also a V8 petrol engine with either 522 (GTS) or 572bhp (Trofeo).
 These scorch from 0-62mph in 4.3 and 4.1 seconds respectively, although the BMW X5 M Competition and the Alfa Romeo Stelvio Quadrifoglio (which is £40,000 less expensive) are faster still.